Inclusion and participation of pregnant and breastfeeding women and people in clinical trials

 We are bringing together all the relevant current knowledge about:

-- Are pregnant and breastfeeding people included in clinical trials that aren't only about the pregnancy and breastfeeding?
+- whether pregnant and breastfeeding people included in clinical trials that are not only about the pregnancy and breastfeeding

-- Would any pregnant or breastfeeding people choose to take part in trials like these>
+- whether pregnant or breastfeeding people would choose to take part in trials like these

 Where are we up to with this research?